What are bed bugs?

 Signs of bed bugs

-- Bite marks on the face, neck, arms, hands, or other body parts while sleeping.
-These marks tend to appear in a row or line, are very itchy and typically develop 1-14 days after being bitten.
+- Bite marks on exposed areas of skin on the face, neck, arms, hands, or other body parts while sleeping.
+These marks tend to appear in a row or line, are very itchy, and typically develop 1-14 days after being bitten.
 Bite marks generally take 3-6 weeks to heal.
 The bite itself is generally painless.

 - Bed bug exoskeletons after molting.